tretegg/Catchphrase-Timer/README.md

 ## Known Issues

-Volume slider doesn't change volume on mobile
+Audio not working as intended on mobile

 ## Made in Svelte